lgundry/forceboardmetrics-linux/README.md

 - Real-time force sensor data from the Wii Fit Board
 - Total force and center of pressure (CoP) calculations
 - Jump take-off detection and force-time curve logging
-- Data export in JSON or CSV for further analysis
-- Works as a standalone Linux app on Raspberry Pi
 - Companion mobile app (Android/iOS) in development

 ---